Skip to content

 Connect Mathematical Concepts

 Systematic instruction includes intentionality considering how lessons connect and build upon one another and how mathematical concepts connect and build across lessons to develop deeper understanding and meaning-making over time.
 This again might require explicit focus on how different math ideas are connected or related to one another.
 Teacher content knowledge is critical in order to recognize how these concepts are connected.
-Using a launch number sense routine is a wonderful way to activate students' mathematical thinking, and support connections being made.
+Using a Launch number sense routine is a wonderful way to activate students' mathematical thinking, and support connections being made.
 Highlighting connections to past lessons, problems or strategies is another way to support students in making those connections.
 Questioning and class discussion are wonderful for this.
 The teacher can purposefully ask children to think about connected ideas, and they can learn from peers who are beginning to see those connections.

 Model Thinking Aloud